Louisville, New York: History

+Nahum Wilson, originally from Peru, NY, and his family were the first to settle the area in April 1800.

 The town was established in 1810 from part of the Town of Massena.
 Almost half of Louisville was lost to form the Town of Norfolk in 1823.
 Part of the lost territory was returned from the Town of Norfolk in 1844.
 An attempt to take part of Louisville for the Town of Massena in 1849 was rejected.

+Early settlers frequently interacted with their Canadian neighbours (then British North America) and both would often cross the St. Lawrence River to meet.
+During the War of 1812, although they still had good relations with their neighbours, the men of Louisville formed a militia and elected Benjamin Daniels as their "high sergeant".
+The militia controlled traffic down the river, but were ordered to allow Native Americans to pass.

+After the war, meetings between the residents and Canadians would still take place confidentially overnight.